-The annual Loudoun Wine Awards may be the most glittering event on Loudoun’s craft beverage social calendar, but this February the wine industry’s brewing cousins will get in on the action.
-The inaugural Loudoun Beer Awards are set to take place at Lark Brewing Co in south Loudoun on Tuesday, February 4.
-Dozens of local breweries will compete for 10 gold medals across categories ranging from IPAs, Wheat Beer and Dark Ales to Fruited Beers, Dark and Light Lager and Old World / International Styles.
+The annual Loudoun Wine Awards may be the most glittering event on Loudoun’s craft beverage social calendar, but in February the wine industry’s brewing cousins got in on the action.
+The inaugural Loudoun Beer Awards took place at Lark Brewing Co in south Loudoun on Tuesday, February 4.
+Dozens of local breweries competed for 10 gold medals across categories ranging from IPAs, Wheat Beer and Dark Ales to Fruited Beers, Dark and Light Lager and Old World/International Styles.
+The ceremony is a gala dinner to celebrate the “Best in Show” for Loudoun beer, judged across all competition categories.

 “I developed the awards idea over many months with Kevin Anderson, Executive Director of the Loudoun Brewers Association and Chris Suarez, head of operations at Lost Barrel,” said Tolga Baki, owner of Hillsborough Winery, Brewery & Vineyard in western Loudoun.